projects21391/Advanced-Excel-Project/README.md

 # Advanced-Excel-Project-on-Snapdeal-Phone-Brands-Sale
-Excel Dashboard of Snapdeal showing the Phone Brands Sale w.r.t Sales Price, Colour, Processor,and Ratings.
+Excel Dashboard of Snapdeal is prepared by the Phone Brands Sale w.r.t Sales Price, Colour, Processor,and Ratings.